robcthegeek/dojo-starter-facilitator/Rules.md

 ### 3. Embrace the (growing) pains

 If you're finding some bits hard/awkward - they're likely growing pains.
 Stick with it and try to avoid the desire to rush to the end doing "as you normally would".

+### 4. Get focused!

+In an increasingly always-on world - close everything else down and focus on the code! 👩‍💻👨‍💻